NapoleonWils0n/pilfer/README.md

 [mpv windows download](https://mpv.srsfckn.biz/)

+Then copy the following files from the mpv folder into the C:\pilfer\system\bin folder

+* mpv.exe
+* d3dcompiler_43.dll
+* libaacs.dll
+* libbdplus.dll

-Then copy the mpv.exe file into the C:\pilfer\system\bin folder You may need to hold down control to copy the mpv file into the folder
+You may need to hold down control to copy the mpv file into the folder The dll files are needed because otherwise you get a blue screen with mpv and no video

 [This script sets up file associations for mpv on Windows](https://github.com/rossy/mpv-install/blob/master/README.md)